 To supplement their living expenses, Indian students on Finland student visa often seek part-time jobs.
 Finland allows international students to work up to 30 hours per week during the academic year, and full-time during holidays.
 Hourly wages for student jobs range from EUR 9 to EUR 15, depending on the nature of the work and the location.
 Common part-time jobs include working in restaurants, retail stores, or as tutors for younger students.
 While part-time work can help cover a portion of living costs, it’s important to remember that balancing work and studies is crucial.
 Finnish universities have high academic standards, so students should carefully manage their time to ensure their studies don’t suffer due to work commitments.

-Making the Most of Your Money
+Making the Most of Your Money in Finland

 For Indian students, creating a budget and sticking to it is essential to managing the cost of living in Finland.
 One effective strategy is to use student discounts, which are widely available for public transport, cultural events, and even in restaurants.
 Many apps can help students track their spending and find deals, making it easier to save on daily expenses.
 Cooking at home, sharing accommodation with other students, and using public transport efficiently are just a few ways to keep costs down.
 Additionally, taking advantage of free events, exploring Finland’s natural beauty, and networking within the student community can enhance the experience without adding to the financial burden.